 Application Review Process

-The MSHS faculty members are recognized as experts in the field and pursue research and teaching interests in a variety of health sciences disciplines.
+The MSHS faculty members are recognized as experts in their respective fields who pursue research and teaching interests in a variety of health sciences disciplines.
 Faculty members with formal training in a health sciences discipline are licensed and/or certified in their respected fields.
 Learn more about the faculty.

 Scholarships & Financial Aid: Contact Student Financial Services at SLU